-- domain The domain from which to allow access.
+- domain A str indicating a domain from which to allow access.
 May be either a full domain name (e.g., "example.com") or a wildcard (e.g., "example.com").
-Due to serious potential security concerns, it is strongly recommended that you avoid wildcard domain values. - headers A list of HTTP header names in which data may be submitted. - secure If True, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from domain must also be retrieved via HTTPS.
+Due to serious potential security concerns, it is strongly recommended that you avoid wildcard domain values. - headers An Iterable of HTTP header names (as str) in which data may be submitted. - secure A bool; if True, will require the security level of the HTTP protocol for Flash content to match that of this policy file; for example, if the policy file was retrieved via HTTPS, Flash content from domain must also be retrieved via HTTPS.
 If False, this matching of security levels will be disabled.
 It is strongly recommended that you not disable the matching of security levels.